-- Advanced: enables the use of more complicated (HMAC) methods for setting up server sessions, which includes mandatory and non-mandatory client metadata. - Local: enables local users to login to the server using a username and password. - Pre-shared key: enables users to login to the server with a pre-shared key.
+- Options: enables the selection of additional parameters of the authentication: - Advanced: enables the use of more complicated (HMAC) methods for setting up server sessions, which includes mandatory and non-mandatory client metadata. - Local: enables local users to login to the server using a username and password. - Pre-shared key: enables users to login to the server with a pre-shared key.
 During the authentication process the user's identity is established based on a confidential key shared between the client and the server. - External: enables external users to login via an external directory. - Local over HTTP: enables users to login to the configuration via the HTTP protocol.

-Password: a dialog box appears for entering the new password or changing the existing one.
+Change password: a dialog box appears for entering the new password or changing the existing one.
 For more information see chapter Password.

-Image 105: Setting the parameters in the Authentication section
+Image 118: Setting the parameters in the Authentication section